campswim/dashboard-demo/README.md

     [x] Partial detail with modal on mobile (< 1280px).
   [x] As a user, I want to be able to choose to view include dismissed errors in the list or otherwise.
   [x] As an administrator, I want to be able to dismiss an error or reinstate it.

+- Failed Payments page

+  [x] As a user, I want to be shown a list of failed payments with some details of the cause of the failure.
+    [x] Full detail on desktop (> 1280px).
+    [x] Partial detail with modal on mobile (<1280px).
+  [x] As a user, I want to be able to view

 - Settings page